ehhall/object-based-memories/README.md

 ## Data

-The dataset can be downloaded from the OSF Repository [link](https://osf.io/mkas7/).
+CSV files for the main analyses are included here.
+The full dataset can be downloaded from the OSF Repository [link](https://osf.io/mkas7/).
 It contains the drawings done from memory, the 15 scenes used in the experiment with segmentations for the objects in the scenes, eye-tracking fixations from the study phase, and ratings from the 3 online AMT tasks.

 ## Code